yingw787/tinydevcrm-mvp/PRODUCT_DISCOVERY.md

 issues of alignment or shared understanding (and consequently, build a more powerful product by making certain assumptions about the end user).

-Access will likely be from email primarily.
+Access between me and any paying customers would mosty likey be through email.

 ## User Discovery